 Conformation

 The primary purpose of AKC conformation shows is to facilitate the evaluation of breeding stock for use in producing the breed's next generations.
 A standard is written as a description of the ideal specimen of a that specific breed.
 The parent clubs of each breed write, maintain and own these standards.
 At a conformation show a judge, while applying his/her interpretation of the standard, awards placements through his/her opinion of the best dog on that particular day.
 The breeds are divided into seven groups.
 The Vizsla is part of the Sporting Group.
-To see the Vizsla standard, click here.
+The AKC Vizsla standard is here.